A sequential growth dynamics for a directed acyclic dyadic graph: An algorithm to calculate the probabilities

 The third step is the choice of second external edge.
 Denote by $p_{ij}$ the probability to choose the outgoing external edge number $j$ if we have chosen the outgoing external edge number $i$ in the second step.
 By definition, put

 Consider the meaning of this definition.
-The addition of a new vertex to two external edges forms a set of loops (Fig.\ \ref{fig:fig8}).
+The addition of a new vertex to two external edges forms a set of loops (Fig.\ \ref{fig:fig3}b).
 Each loop is formed by two directed paths.
-We can describe a loop as a product of these paths.
-The probability of the elementary extension is directly proportional to the sum of new loops that are generated by this elementary extension.
+We can describe a loop by a weight that is a product of probabilities of these paths.
+The probability of the elementary extension is directly proportional to the sum of weights of new loops that are generated by this elementary extension.

 Similarly,

 where $p_{\alpha \beta}$ is the probability to add a new vertex to two incoming external edges numbers $\alpha$ and $\beta$.